Unboxed-Software/solana-course/content/cpi.md

 ) -> ProgramResult
 ```

 CPIs extend the privileges of the caller to the callee.
-Meaning that any account that is passed in to your program as a signer or writable account will also be considered a signer or writable account inside the program being called.
-For example, if the instruction the caller is processing contains a signer or writable account, then the caller can invoke an instruction that also contains that signer and/or writable account.
-Actually using `invoke` to make a CPI may look something like this:
+Meaning that any account that is passed into your program as a signer or writable account, if it is then passed into a CPI, will also be considered a signer or writable account inside the program being invoked.
+For example, if the instruction the callee program is processing contains an account that was marked as a signer or writable when originally passed into the caller program, then it will be considered a signer or writable account in the invoked program as well.

+It's important to note that you as the developer decide which accounts to pass into the CPI.
+You can think of a CPI as building another instruction from scratch with only information that was passed into your program.
+### CPI with `invoke`

 ```rust
 invoke(